-Caltex – whose management last week rejected a takeover bid from Quebec’s Alimentation Couche-Tard, saying the $A34.50 per share offer under-valued the company – has sold a portfolio of 25 Australian service stations, for $136 million.
+Caltex – whose management last week rejected a takeover bid from Quebec’s Alimentation Couche-Tard believing the $34.50 per share offer under-valued the company – has sold 25 service stations for $136 million.

-The sites were identified as having a highest-and-best use outside of selling petrol.
+The properties were identified as having a highest-and-best use outside of convenience retail.

-Targeted to residential developers, the properties were offered with upcoming vacant possession.
+They were marketed to residential developers with upcoming vacant possession.

-Interestingly, 10 are selling to Woolworths which it is expected will replace them with supermarket-based retail assets, possibly containing residential.
+Ten are selling to Woolworths which it is expected to replace them with supermarket-based investments, possibly below apartments.

-Oliver Hume, on behalf of an Asian investment group, is acquiring 12.
+Oliver Hume, on behalf of an Asian investment group, is acquiring a dozen.

-Caltex must remediate each of the blocks within 24 months.
+Caltex must remediate the properties within two years.

-Following these costs, and Capital Gains Tax, the petroleum giant expects to bank about $92 million from this property portfolio disposal.
+Following these costs, and Capital Gains Tax, it expects to bank about $92m.

-Next year Caltex intends to sell more service stations, part of plans to recover about $500 million from its real estate assets.
+Next year Caltex intends to list more service stations – part of plans to recover $500m from its real estate.

-Last November, we reported Caltex offloaded two petrol outlets with leasebacks, in Melbourne’s Avondale Heights and Rowville – banking a total of $7.8 million.
+Last November, we reported the vendor offloaded two outlets with leasebacks, in Melbourne’s Avondale Heights and Rowville – banking a total of $7.8m.

-In August we reported Caltex was considering relocating its national office headquarters outside of the Sydney CBD.
+In August the company was considering relocating its national office headquarters outside of the Sydney CBD.

 Caltex portfolio sold above $120m expectation

-Fifteen petrol stations within the Caltex’s development portfolio are in New South Wales, with eight in Victoria and one each in Queensland and Western Australia.
+Fifteen Caltex stations are in New South Wales, with eight in Victoria and one each in Queensland and Western Australia.

 The properties were selected for being close to transport, schools and in some cases, town centres.

-In Melbourne, sites were offered in Box Hill – (where Grocon recently built a 20-level office for the ATO on the site of a 7-Eleven petrol station) – and inner north Brunswick East (pictured, top).
+In Melbourne, parcels were offered at Box Hill – (where Grocon recently built a 20-level office on the site of a 7-Eleven petrol station) – and inner north Brunswick East (pictured, top).

 It could be the case that the purchasers flip the sites once they are remediated, permitted for redevelopment, or rebuilt.

-“Given widely forecast predictions of a looming undersupply of apartments, purchasing one or more of these sites was an ideal way to build a pipeline to cater to pent up demand whilst generating an attractive income in the interim,” Mr Wizel said.
+“Given widely forecast predictions of a looming undersupply of apartments, purchasing one or more of these sites was an ideal way to build a pipeline to cater to pent up demand whilst generating an attractive income in the interim,” the sales agent added.

 “The market’s response to the campaign was not surprising, indeed it was a clear indication that confidence is returning to the residential development sector on the back of what has been perhaps a surprisingly quick rebound in housing prices across key markets”.

-Mr White added that the purchasers had the option of buying individual sites, sites in any combination, or the portfolio as a whole.
+According to Mr White, purchasers had the option of buying individual sites, in any combination, or as a whole.

 More to come: Caltex